triggerfsio/docs/plugins.rst

 Writing plugins should be as easy as possible.
 That's why we offer you a skeleton that you can copy and paste into your editor and start writing your plugin from there.

-Let's start with getting copying the skeleton plugin code available in the official triggerFS plugins repository at https://github.com/triggerfsio/plugins.
+Let's start with copying the skeleton plugin code available in the official triggerFS plugins repository at https://github.com/triggerfsio/plugins.

 If you haven't installed go please do so first.

-1. Go get the repository via ``go get``:
+1. Go get the repository with ``go get``:

 .. code-block:: bash